gusza110811/gArch64/doc.md

 Use `const` keyword followed by the name, then its value (`const [name] [value]`)

 #### Label Definition
-Add `:` to the label's name (`[name]:`), it is recommended to use indentation for the part that should be inside, but not forced
+Add `:` to the label's name (`[name]:`), it is recommended (but not required) to use indentation for the part that should be inside

 ### Special Directives
-These are helper commands that help you make you code more readable (code-insensitive)
+These are helper commands that you more control over the output binary (code-insensitive)
 | Command | Usage |
 | --- | --- |
 | `.literal [values]` | Add literal values |